LorenData/ECGrid-API/README.md

 # ECGridOS_API
 Loren Data ECGridOS API Version 3.2 Documentation.

+> ## Notice! - As of 2/1/2018 API versions previous to 3.2 will only have access to the last 30 days of data.
+API versions 3.2 and up will have data archives dating back to 3/1/2015.

 _An EDI Network built from the ground up for the Professional B2B Service Provider._

 Is “cloud commerce”, “B2B SAAS”, or “Enterprise 2.0” in your product’s DNA?
 Take charge of your EDI Network Management with ECGridOS.